Falsifiability and Predictions

 F-δ_CP: CKM CP-phase from the Fano phase

 Testability: Refinement of the experimental value at LHCb and Belle II.
-The prediction is falsified if shifts beyond from (i.e. beyond ).
+The prediction is falsified if settles beyond from (i.e. outside ).

 F-Cabibbo: Cabibbo angle from RG suppression of the Fano angle